Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Evaluation and Main Results

 \subsection{Results on Image-Editing-Request}

 The Image-Editing-Request benchmark focuses on image editing.
-Each instance in its dataset consists of an image pair (i.e., a source image and an edited image) and an editing instruction that describes the transformation from the source image to the edited image.
-During the evaluation, our models are required to generate transformation descriptions for these image pairs, and we then calculate the BLEU, METEOR, CIDEr-D, and ROUGE-L scores with the models' responses and the reference answers.
-Table \ref{tab:image-edit-request} presents the results of the Image-Editing-Request benchmark.
+Each instance in its dataset consists of an image pair (i.e. a source image and an edited image) and an editing instruction that describes the transformation.
+During the evaluation, our models are required to generate transformation descriptions for these image pairs, and we then calculate the BLEU, METEOR, CIDEr-D, and ROUGE-L scores using the models' responses and the reference answers.

-As shown in Table \ref{tab:image-edit-request}, both LLaVA-1.5-7B and MGM-7B originally show SOTA performance on the Image-Edit-Request benchmark.
-Upon incorporating our ``object replacement'' data for further finetuning, the performance of both LLaVA-1.5-7B and MGM-7B improves even more, achieving new SOTA scores.
-This suggests that our dataset enhances MLLMs' abilities to recognize similarities and dissimilarities in image pairs and enables them to describe differences more accurately.
+As shown in \Cref{tab:image-edit-request}, LLaVA-1.5-7B, MGM-7B, and InternVL2-8B originally show SOTA performance on the Image-Edit-Request benchmark.
+Upon incorporating our ``object replacement'' data for better fine-tuning, the performance of all three models improves even more, achieving new SOTA scores.
+This suggests that our dataset enhances MLLMs' abilities to recognize similarities and dissimilarities in image pairs, as well as enables them to describe differences more accurately.